-The purpose of the development is to provide undercover and secure storage for farm machinery and stock feed, parking of vehicles and storage of equipment associated with the resident's building business (home business), and domestic parking of vehicles and home workshop area for use by the resident.
+The purpose of the development is to provide undercover and secure storage for farm machinery and stock feed, parking of vehicles and storage of equipment associated with the existing dwelling.

 A Pre-DA meeting was held with Council on 26/08/2022 and initial advice suggested that the proposed shed be submitted as a 'Farm Building' ancillary to the agricultural activities onsite.
 A development application was lodged under this advice on 03/03/2023 and a subsequent request for additional information (RFI) was received on 04/06/2023 seeking clarification for the following matters: